-We are happy to announce that the first cohort of subspecialty Palliative Medicine residents have been accepted into training programs in Canada, to begin training on July 1, 2017.
-Next year’s trainees will submit applications in the summer of 2017 to begin training in July 2018.
-Deadlines and details will be posted when they are confirmed.
-Any trainees interested in pursuing subspecialty training in Palliative Medicine are encouraged to contact the program directors (PD) at their institution:
+The first cohort of subspecialty Palliative Medicine residents began their two-year training programs on July 1, 2017.
+Any trainees interested in pursuing subspecialty training in Palliative Medicine are encouraged to contact the program directors (PD) at their institution.
+A list of programs and PDs is on the Training Opportunities page of this web site.

 UPDATE: UBC will be able to offer one (1) position for July 2017 for the RC pall med subspecialty residency program.